bendytree/Objective-C-RegEx-Categories/docs.md

     //can be written as:
     Rx* rx = RX(@"\\d");

-These macros can be disabled by defining `DisableRegexDummyMacros` before you include the script.
+These macros can be disabled by defining `DisableObjective-C-Regex-CategoriesMacros` before you include the script.
 For example:

-    #ifndef DisableRegexDummyMacros
+    #ifndef DisableObjective-C-Regex-CategoriesMacros
     #define Rx NSRegularExpression
     #endif